 export default mongoose.model<ChatDocument>("Chat", chatSchema);

-Then in your chat
+Then in your chat routes:

 router.post("/create", authMiddleware, async (req, res) => {